Fillon payment inquiry: What you need to know

-Francois Fillon's Welsh-born wife, Penelope, has become caught up in a controversy surrounding a parliamentary assistant job for which she was paid hundreds of thousands of euros.
+His Welsh-born wife, Penelope, has become caught up in a controversy surrounding her work as a parliamentary assistant.

 According to Le Canard, she also pocketed €100,000 for writing just a handful of articles for a literary review La Revue des Deux Mondes, owned by a billionaire friend of the family, Marc Ladreit de Lacharriere.

-And then there are the children too.
-Marie and Charles Fillon were paid by their father's office for legal work, but were not yet qualified lawyers, says the weekly.
-Investigators are also looking into this.
+And then there are the children.
+Mr Fillon will have to explain why Marie and Charles Fillon were paid by their father's office for legal work.
+Le Canard alleges they were not yet qualified lawyers.

 Does Fillon have a defence?

-So far Francois Fillon has complained of an "institutional coup d'etat" orchestrated by the left.
-There may well be a campaign to target him.
+Francois Fillon initially complained of an "institutional coup d'etat" orchestrated by the left.
+There may well have been a campaign to target him.

 Asked by French TV about the work that his wife had done, he said: "She corrected my speeches, she received countless guests, she represented me in protests, she passed on people's requests... she did it willingly for years."

 Penelope Fillon said in an interview that her husband "needed someone to carry out his tasks.
 If it hadn't been me, he would have paid someone else to do it, so we decided that it would be me".
 Family lawyer Antonin Levy explained that Mr Fillon had no constituency office so Penelope Fillon fulfilled the role from home.